 5. Cost-efficiency

 Cloud hosting costs are calculated based on your usage, and billed at the end of each month.
 This means you’re only paying for the services and resources you’re actually using.
-What’s more, there’s no need for big capital expenditure on server infrastructure, or the hassle of hiring and managing staff to keep your servers up and running, as we handle all of that for you.
+What’s more, there’s no need for big capital expenditure on server infrastructure, or the hassle of hiring and managing staff to keep your servers up and running, as your cloud provider will handle all of that for you.

 6. Increased security

-Cloud servers offer greater security than other hosting options, for a variety of reasons:
+Cloud servers can offer greater security than other web hosting options, for a variety of reasons:

 Geo-redundancy